rtm-rs/rtm-rs.github.io/source/content/docs/core/framework-setup.md

 ### Registering Components

-ROM components need to be registered with the ROM configuration in order to be used.
+RTM components need to be registered with the RTM configuration in order to be used.

 ```ruby
 configuration = ROM::Configuration.new(:memory, 'memory://test')